rossanag/webpack-react-app/README.md

 ```
 If we are in production we use MiniCssExtractPlugin, otherwise style-loader.
 (Later on we'll talk about postcss-loader)

-14- We will use caching to save bandwidth, if the file didn't change we will use the cached version
+14- We will use caching to save bandwidth to avoid unnecessary downloads, if the file didn't change we will use the cached version
 ```
 output: {
       filename: isProduction ? '[name].[contenthash].js' : 'main.js',